Can you make stock for free from takeaway leftovers?

 • Add flavour and substance to your meals

-• Have fresh stock available when ever you need it
+• Have fresh stock available whenever you need it

-• Add liquid nutrition to your meals, even if its just in place of the water for instant gravy.
+• Add liquid nutrition to your meals, even if it’s just in place of the water for instant gravy.
 Each meal can get a nutrition lift

 All with barely any effort.
 The method is just the four following steps: